Trump offers to meet with Iranian President Rouhani, without preconditions

 In contrast with his tweet, Trump assumed a more measured tone during the joint press conference Monday, alongside visiting Italian Prime Minister Giuseppe Conte.

 He said such a meeting would be the “appropriate thing to do,” and would come neither from a position of strength nor weakness.
+Ironically, his willingness to entertain such a meeting echoes statements made by then-candidate Barack Obama during the 2008 campaign.

+As for the continuing fallout from the Putin summit, Trump stressed Monday that sanctions on Russia “will remain as is.”

-Trump on Monday also reiterated his weekend threat of a government shutdown if Congress does not meet his demands on border security measures and funding for a wall.
+Trump, at the press conference, also reiterated his weekend threat of a government shutdown if Congress does not meet his demands on border security measures and funding for a wall.

 “I would have no problem doing a shutdown.
 It’s time we had proper border security,” Trump said, as both he and Conte underscored the need for strong immigration enforcement.